Federico Colombo

 Federico Colombo (born 6 December 1987) is an Italian professional golfer who plays on the European Tour.

-Career
+Early life and amateur career

+Colombo won several junior amateur events in his home country before taking up a golf scholarship to the University of Arkansas in 2007.
+He spent a year in Arkansas before leaving school.

+Professional career

-Colombo won several junior amateur events in his home country, before taking up a golf scholarship to the University of Arkansas in 2007.
-He spent a year in Arkansas, but turned professional in late 2008 having reached the final stage of qualifying school for the European Tour.
-Playing the final stage as his first professional tournament, Colombo finished T29th and earned a place on the European Tour for 2009.
+In 2008, he turned pro.
+He reached the final stage of qualifying school for the European Tour.
+Playing the final stage as his first professional tournament, Colombo finished T-29th and earned a place on the European Tour for 2009.
 After a slow start, making only one cut, Colombo concentrated on the second-tier Challenge Tour, and subsequently played full-time at that level for two further seasons, with a best result of T2nd in the 2010 Kazakhstan Open.
 In 2011, he recorded eight top ten finishes in 20 events to finish seventh in the rankings and secure a return to the European Tour.